RudoCoder/airbnb-clone-project/README.md

 CI/CD Pipeline Integration:
 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

+Team Roles
+In the development of the Airbnb Clone Project, each team member plays a critical role in ensuring the success of the application.
+Below is a breakdown of key roles and their responsibilities:

+🧠 Project Manager (PM)
+Oversees the project timeline, deliverables, and overall progress.

+Ensures team coordination and effective communication.

+Acts as the liaison between stakeholders and the development team.

+ Backend Developer
+Designs and implements the server-side logic using frameworks like Django.

+Develops RESTful and GraphQL APIs for front-end consumption.

+Handles authentication, authorization, and integration of business logic.

+Ensures performance, scalability, and security of backend services.

+🗃️ Database Administrator (DBA)
+Designs and maintains the relational database schema using MySQL.

+Ensures data integrity, security, and optimal performance through indexing and query optimization.

+Manages data migrations and backup strategies.

+🎨 Frontend Developer
+Builds and maintains user-facing features of the application.

+Works closely with UI/UX designers to implement responsive and intuitive interfaces.

+Integrates with backend APIs to render dynamic content.

+🔐 Security Specialist
+Implements and audits security features such as HTTPS, input validation, JWT/Token-based authentication.

+Protects against threats such as SQL injection, XSS, and CSRF.

+Ensures secure storage and transfer of sensitive user data.

+🔁 DevOps Engineer
+Sets up CI/CD pipelines for continuous integration and deployment.

+Manages containerization, orchestration, and environment configuration.

+Monitors application uptime, performance, and logs.

+📄 Technical Writer / Documentation Specialist
+Documents API endpoints, project structure, and developer workflows.

+Prepares guides for deployment, testing, and onboarding.

+Ensures all documentation is clear, comprehensive, and up-to-date.

+🧪 QA Engineer (Tester)
+Designs and executes manual and automated test cases.

+Verifies that all features meet functional and performance requirements.

+Reports bugs and works closely with developers to ensure timely fixes.